New Mom Can’t Sleep When Baby Sleeps: Try These 5 Tips

 Deep Sleep (Stage 3): Ah, the sweet spot!
 This is where your body recharges.
 Your breathing gets really slow and steady, and it's hard to wake you up.
 Imagine this as the upside-down loop on the rollercoaster – super deep and restorative.

 These three stages (non-REM sleep) take about 90 minutes to complete.
 Then, you enter a different zone called REM sleep, which is where dreams happen!
+To learn more about the different sleep stages and how temperature can impact a baby's sleep, check out our blog on tog-temperature chart.

 Your brain activity picks up, your eyes start darting around under your eyelids (like you're watching a movie!), and your body might even twitch a little.